Northrop Grumman UK Ltd. Gender Pay Gap Report

 Chairman, Chief Executive Officer and President

-We are continuing our efforts to create a more diverse workforce and inclusive culture; require diversity in our supplier base; enforce our code of conduct, including policies against racism with business partners, and enable access to quality STEM education for all.
+At the enterprise level, I confirm that we are continuing our efforts to create a more diverse workforce and inclusive culture, enforcing our code of conduct (especially including race and gender equality matters), and enabling access to quality STEM education for all.

 Northrop Grumman solves the toughest problems in space, aeronautics, defense and cyberspace to meet the ever evolving needs of our customers worldwide.
 Our 90,000 employees are Defining Possible every day using science, technology and engineering to create and deliver advanced systems, products and services.